Jam Camp on the Island

 Camp Gilwell Scouts Camp near Courtenay, BC, on Vancouver Island

-Nestled deep in a lush forest and next to a gentle river with a swimming area, this Jam Camp will be geared more towards acoustic music making, as the site does not supply power.
+Nestled in a lush forest next to a gentle river with a swimming area, this Jam Camp will be geared more towards acoustic music making, as the site does not supply power.
 Camp Gilwell property is not directly on the coast, but access is just a 20 minute drive away, along with many other beautiful attractions in the area.

 Dates

-Jam Camp on the Island 2025 will begin on Sunday, Aug 10.
-Jam Campers are invited to arrive at the site anytime after 10am and have the afternoon to set up camp, with the Welcome Potluck taking place that evening at 5pm as our first official camp activity.
-Please arrive before 3pm to ensure you are set up on time.
+Jam Camp on the Island 2026 will begin on Sunday, July 12.
+Jam Campers are invited to arrive at the site anytime after 1pm and have the afternoon to set up camp, with the Welcome Potluck taking place that evening at 6pm as our first official camp activity.
+Please arrive before 4pm to ensure you are set up on time.

-Our final performance takes place on the evening of Thursday, August 14, and Jam Camp ends on Friday, August 15.
+Our final performance takes place on the evening of Thursday, July 16, and Jam Camp ends on Friday, July 17.
 Friday will be a free day for packing up camp, saying goodbyes, and taking your last stroll in the forest before you go.

 Fees